What September Means to Me

 About the American Cancer Society

 The American Cancer Society is a leading cancer-fighting organization with a vision to end cancer as we know it, for everyone.
-We are improving the lives of people with cancer and their families as the only organization combating cancer through advocacy, research, and patient support, to ensure that everyone has an opportunity to prevent, detect, treat, and survive cancer.
+For more than 110 years, we have been improving the lives of people with cancer and their families as the only organization combating cancer through advocacy, research, and patient support.
+We are committed to ensuring everyone has an opportunity to prevent, detect, treat, and survive cancer.
+To learn more, visit cancer.org or call our 24/7 helpline at 1-800-227-2345.

 Read more about us.